 Leaving The Comfort Zone With Ton Matton

-On the next pages some important work from the workshop with artist and urban planer Ton Matton will be shown.
-The workshop was dedicated in general to carrying out and realizing a central element of the Hotel in a 1:1 scale.
+On the next pages, some important work from the workshop with artist and urban planner Ton Matton will be shown.
+The workshop was dedicated to carrying out and realizing a central element of the Hotel in a 1:1 scale.
 And the goal was the construction of an individual cell, as the prototype of a hotel room.
 But it turned out differently and became much more than this.
 We created a socio-environmental critical model of the whole Hotel in a 1:1 scale.
-At the end we performed the movie "The Broad Welfare Hotel" where all the work of the workshop played a role and the model became the stage.
+At the end we performed the movie “The Broad Welfare Hotel” where all the work of the workshop played a role and the model became the stage.